apollorio/wp-event-manager/readme.txt

 Fixed: Various Code improvements and Bug Fixes
 Fixed: Registration field shows extra space in text area
 Fixed: Event type and category is selected as term multiselect then on edit event the selected value is not showing at frontside
-Fixed: Venue list shows order as alphabetically
+Fixed: local list shows order as alphabetically
 Fixed: Google autocomplete is not working in new filter
 Fixed: Event listing page the event tag is not showing
 Fixed: Shortcode section based on addon filter is not working